CookedApps/wa-date-restore/README.md

-# WhatsApp image date restore
+# WhatsApp Image Date Restore
 A simple command line tool for restoring the EXIF creation date of WhatApp images.

-I ran into an issue where the original dates of my WhatsApp images where lost after restoring them from Google Drive Backup.
+WhatsApp removes all EXIF information of images you received.
+This includes information of when the images was taken.
 This program lets you restore these dates by **extracting the original date from the filename**.
 Since the filenames follow a specific pattern `IMG-<date>-WA<number>.<extension>` (e.g. IMG-20160315-WA0020.jpg), we can extract the creation date (more precisely the date when the image was received) and write it back into the file.